blakeseow-cloud/Soft-Kitty-Documentation/docs/master-inventory-engine/getting-started/getting-started.md

 title: Getting Started
 ---

-1. First of all, make sure you have Unity UI Canvas in your scene.
+1. First of all, make sure you have Unity UI `Canvas` in your scene.
 Navigate to **`Project Settings/SoftKitty/Data Settings`** and setup the following databse:
    - [ItemObject], refer to the [Item Database Settings]
    - [AttributeObject]
    - [EntityManagerObject]

+   **Important**: After creating the databases, you must initialize some basic data:
+   - Open `SubData - Attributes` and add at least one [Attribute] (e.g. Health, Attack)
+   - Open `SubData - Items` and add:
+      - At least one `Currency`
+      - A few [Item]s for testing

 ---

+2. Set up your player entity data:

+   - Navigate to `Project Settings > SoftKitty > Entity Manager`
+   - Click `Add New Entity`
+   - Assign a `UID` for player by clicking `Set As Player`

+   Then configure the player inventory:

+   - In the [InventoryModule], click the **`+`** button
+   - Add two inventories:
+     - Type: `Player Inventory`
+     - Type: `Player Equipment`

+   This step is required for `inventory` and `equipment` systems to function correctly.

+---

-2. Add [EntityComponent] component to of your player game object.
+3. Add [EntityComponent] component to of your player game object.
 This component is an interface of the [Entity] data, which manages [Attribute]s, [Item]s, [OverTimeEffect]s and other [CustomData] of your characters/crates.

 ---

-3. **(Optional)** Drag the **ActionBar** prefab from the `Assets/SoftKitty/InventoryEngine/Prefabs` folder and place it under your **UI Canvas** transform.
+4. **(Optional)** Drag the **ActionBar** prefab from the `Assets/SoftKitty/InventoryEngine/Prefabs` folder and place it under your **UI Canvas** transform.
 This prefab provides 10 shortcut slots with customizable key bindings for items/skills on each page, and you can set up as many pages as needed for players to switch between.
 The action bar also includes a progress bar at the bottom, which can be configured as a player XP bar to display experience and level, or as a player health bar.
 Alternatively, you can hide this bar using its **UiStyle** component.

 ---

-4. You can now start testing some basic functions.
+5. You can now start testing some basic functions.
 In your own script, use the following calls:

 ```csharp
 //to open the player's inventory.